truthseekers/sass-webpack-bootstrap-in-wp-starter/README.md

 ### Instructions:

-0. setup a local wordpress environment.
+- setup a local wordpress environment.
 This project uses Astra as a parent.
 Should be easy to customize and use your own theme.
+- activate this project as current "child theme", with astra as parent (in wp admin)
-1. npm install
+- npm install
-2. npm run dev (runs webpack, which uses src/app.scss and src/app.js to generate /dist/ files, which are used in functions.php)
+- npm run dev (runs webpack, which uses src/app.scss and src/app.js to generate /dist/ files, which are used in functions.php)
-3. Visit your website and sass should work, along with Bootstrap.
+- Visit your website and sass should work, along with Bootstrap.